Pubudu003/Bus_Booking_Availability_Checker/README.md

 - **smtplib** + **SSL** (for email notifications)
 - **Gmail SMTP server**

+## Update: The mechanism is updated

+The email now includes the availability of bus bookings along with the number of seats available.

 ## ⚙️ Setup & Usage

 ### 1. Clone the repository